 Current Areas of Investigation

 Learning analytics is concerned with the collection and analysis of data traces to inform and improve the process of learning.
 This work support students in contributing to discussions and attending to the messages of others through analytics about their activity embedded in the learning environment and extracted from it.
-A pedagogical model based on the principles of integration, diversity, agency, reflection, parity and dialogue frames the intervention.
+A pedagogical model based on the principles of integration, diversity, agency, reflection, and dialogue frames the intervention.

 Temporal Microanalytic Case Studies